PROTECTING GOD'S CHILDREN

 When must employees and volunteers attend the PGC training?

-Those employees and volunteers who are required to attend must do so within 60 days of their employment date or beginning their volunteer service.
+Those employees and volunteers who are required to attend the 3-hr.
+PGC session must do so within 60 days of their employment date or beginning their volunteer service.
 Those who procrastinate in fulfilling this requirement may not be allowed access to children and youth until they complete the training.

 For anyone age 18 or older who has not already attended